-Modernity and the belle époque: an on-site art seminar in Paris, France, with Giulia Bernardini, June 5-13, 2020
+Modernity and the belle époque: an on-site art seminar in Paris, France, with Giulia Bernardini

 - Immerse yourself in the art and architecture of the Parisian belle époque – the turbulent decades of the late nineteenth and early twentieth centuries.
-Explore major and less-known works of artists at museums and sites including, among others, the Orsay, Marmottan Monet, Orangerie, Rodin, Louvre, Montmartre museums and Monet’s garden at Giverny.
-Indulge in mouth-watering meals and enjoy a private cooking lesson and lunch in the fifteenth-century Normandy home of award-winning author and chef Susan Loomis, which she is opening just for us!
-For more, see the scrumptious itinerary.
+Explore major and less-known works by artists at museums and sites including the Orsay, Marmottan Monet, Orangerie, Rodin, Louvre, Montmartre and Monet’s garden at Giverny.
+Indulge in mouth-watering meals and enjoy a private cooking lesson and lunch Montmartre, in the shadow of the famed Sacré Coeur.

 - Savor free time in recommended bistros, cafés, pâtisseries, boutiques, and further art options all hand-picked for you by Giulia in her Inside Scoop.